<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Before you touch a single wire, your first and most important step is to go to the electrical panel and turn off the power to the correct circuit.
 Just flipping the wall switch isn't enough to prevent a serious electric shock.
 Once you've confirmed the power is off, you can begin removing the old fixture.
 Carefully unscrew the canopy and detach it from the ceiling, paying close attention to how the wires are connected.
 Snapping a quick photo of the wiring before you disconnect anything is a smart move that can save you a lot of guesswork later on.

-Prep the Electrical Box and Mounting Bracket
+Prepping the Electrical Box and Mounting Bracket

 With the old fixture out of the way, take a moment to inspect the electrical box and wiring.
 Look for any signs of damage, like frayed insulation, scorch marks, or loose connections.
 This is a crucial safety inspection that ensures your new fixture has a secure and safe foundation.
 Next, install the new mounting bracket that came with your fixture.
 Make sure it’s firmly attached to the electrical box and can easily handle the fixture’s weight.
 A wobbly bracket is a recipe for disaster, so double-check that all screws are tight and the bracket is level before moving on.

-Mount and Connect Your New Fixture
+Connecting and Mounting Your New Fixture

 Now for the main event: connecting your new fixture.
 Following the manufacturer’s instructions, connect the wires by color: black to black (hot), white to white (neutral), and the green or bare copper wire to the ground screw.
 Use wire connectors to secure these connections, twisting them until they are snug.
 Loose wire connections are a serious fire hazard, so give each one a gentle tug to ensure it’s tight.
 Once everything is securely wired, carefully tuck the wires into the electrical box and attach the new fixture to the mounting bracket according to the instructions.